ParallelMaths/parallel/pages/6-23-nugget-numbers.md

 :::

 ::: problem id=2_2 marks=2
+__2.2__ In this next puzzle, you must use all of 1, 2, 3, 4, 5, and 6 so that the row and column have the same total.

-__2.2__ There are three different ways to solve this puzzle, all of which give the same total.
+There are three different ways to solve this puzzle, all of which give the same total.

 What is the magic total for the lines?